Baytek Agile Analytics

 Explore your analytics

-Use the left sidebar to navigate between the 18 analytics views.
+Use the left sidebar to navigate between the 30+ analytics views.
 Each view is organized by persona — Sprint Health for Scrum Masters, Flow Analytics for Engineering Managers, Portfolio for Delivery Leads, Agile Coach for coaches and consultants, and Tools for configuration and retrospectives.
+Pro tier features (dashboard widgets and Sprint Alerts) are surfaced separately and unlock with a 30-day Atlassian Marketplace evaluation on install.

 Accessing the app